andy-9/learning/AWS/developer_associate.md

   - Require users to change their password after some time (password expiration)
   - Prevent password re-use
 * You can also set up MFA (Google Authenticator, Authy, YubiKey, Hardware Key Fob MFA Device, ...) (click on user in top right --> `Security credentials`)
+* IAM Credentials Report (account-level): a report that lists all your account's users and the status of their various credentials (click on `Credential report` in the IAM menu)
+* IAM Access Advisor (user-level) (go to user and click on `Access Advisor`)
+  - Access advisor shows the service permissions granted to a user and when those services were last accessed.
+  - You can use this information to revise your policies.

+### IAM Guidelines and Best Practices
+* One physical user = One AWS user
+* Assign users to groups and assign permissions to groups
+* Create a strong password policy
+* Use and enforce the use of Multi Factor Authentication (MFA)
+* Create and use Roles for giving permissions to AWS services
+* Use Access Keys for Programmatic Access (CLI / SDK)
+* Audit permissions of your account using IAM Credentials Report & IAM Access Advisor
+* Never share IAM users & Access Keys

+### Shared Responsibility Model for IAM
+* AWS --> responsible for infrastructure
+  - Infrastructure (global network security)
+  - Configuration and vulnerability analysis
+  - Compliance validation
+* I / user --> responsible for how this infrastructure is used
+  - Users, Groups, Roles, Policies management and monitoring
+  - Enable MFA on all accounts
+  - Rotate all your keys often
+  - Use IAM tools to apply appropriate permissions
+  - Analyze access patterns & review permissions

+### IAM Section – Summary
+* Users: mapped to a physical user, has a password for AWS Console
+* Groups: contains users only
+* Policies: JSON document that outlines permissions for users or groups
+* Roles: for EC2 instances or AWS services
+* Security: MFA + Password Policy
+* AWS CLI: manage your AWS services using the command-line
+* AWS SDK: manage your AWS services using a programming language
+* Access Keys: access AWS using the CLI or SDK
+* Audit: IAM Credential Reports & IAM Access Advisor

 ## How can users access AWS ?